General and regional deductions applicable in 2021

 1. Deduction for investment in main home: Transitional scheme

 As of January 1, 2013, the deduction for investment in primary residence was eliminated.
-However, for those taxpayers who, before that date, had acquired their habitual residence or paid amounts for its construction, extension, rehabilitation or carried out works for reasons of disability in it (with the exception of contributions to housing accounts) and had enjoyed of this tax benefit, a transitional regime is established that allows them to continue practicing the deduction under the same conditions in which they were doing so.
+However, for those taxpayers who, before that date, had acquired their habitual residence or paid amounts for its construction, extension, rehabilitation or carried out works for reasons of disability in it (with the exception of contributions to housing accounts) and had enjoyed this tax benefit, a transitional regime has been established that allows them to continue practicing the deduction under the same conditions in which they were doing so.

 2. Deduction for investment in companies of new or recent creation